Course Details

 Garda clearance is also required for this programme.

-What to Include with your Application - Please note you must upload these documents with your application as supporting information in order to have your application considered.
+Please note you must upload the documents below with your application as supporting information in order to have your application considered.

 • A Supporting Statement (maximum 1 x A4 page) outlining (1) why you wish to undertake the MA in Music Therapy (2) Relevant work or voluntary experience you believe is relevant to your application (3) Musical experience and (4) any other information you feel supports your application.